mattrglobal/oidc-client-bound-assertions-spec/client-bound-end-user-assertion.md

 ## Requirements Notation and Conventions

-The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OpenID ProviderTIONAL" in this document are to be interpreted as described in RFC 2119 [@!RFC2119].
+The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OpenID ProviderTIONAL" in this document are to be interpreted as described in RFC 2119 `@!RFC2119`.

 In the .txt version of this document, values are quoted to indicate that they are to be taken literally.
 When using these values in protocol messages, the quotes MUST NOT be used as part of the value.
 In the HTML version of this document, values to be taken literally are indicated by the use of this fixed-width font.

 All uses of JSON Web Signature (JWS) [JWS] and JSON Web Encryption (JWE) [JWE] data structures in this specification utilize the JWS Compact Serialization or the JWE Compact Serialization; the JWS JSON Serialization and the JWE JSON Serialization are not used.

-## Terminology
+## Terminology {#Terminology}

 This specification uses the terms defined in OpenID Connect Core 1.0; in addition, the following terms are also defined: